genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-in-odm.md

 !!! note "Sample Metadata Requirement"
     In the BETA version, you need to have sample information (metadata) created/uploaded on the Samples tab to enable data import.
 If no Libraries or Preparations exist for the Study, ‘Sample’ is the only available option.

 **Link By**: Choose the ID column at the Sample (Library, Preparation) tab that will be used to identify Sample (Library, Preparation) names in the uploaded file.

-!!! note "Data Linking via Sample Source ID"
-    In the BETA version, the only option to link your data is through the ‘Sample Source ID’ column you must provide at the Sample (Library or Preparation tab).
-To link by any Sample/Library/Preparion metadata column, you’ll need to use the API.
+This column (attribute) must be in the template assigned to this study.

 ### Feature Attributes Specification
 **Number of Feature Attributes**: If your file includes more than one column describing the feature, specify the number of such columns (you can find more information about this on the format description page).
 It’s crucial to indicate the correct number of feature attributes to prevent potential issues during file upload.